hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 #### Suspicious Timestamp

 Any timestamp in the future evinces tampering: the verifier MUST reject a presentation with a future timestamp.
-Similarly, any timestamp predating the registration of its corresponding credential's definition on the ledger evinces tampering: the verifier MUST reject a presentation with such a timestamp.
+Similarly, any timestamp predating the creation of its corresponding credential's revocation registry on the ledger evinces tampering: the verifier MUST reject a presentation with such a timestamp.

 #### Superfluous Timestamp